prototypefund/Digital_Bargeld-docs/api-merchant.rst

   **Response**

   :status 200 OK:
     The backend has successfully created the proposal.
-It responds with a :ref:`proposal <proposal>`.
-On success, the `frontend` should pass this response verbatim to the wallet.
+The response is a `OrderResponse`_.
+Use `/check-pay` to get a URL that allows the customer to confirm the payment in their browser/wallet.
   :status 403 Forbidden:
     The frontend used the same order ID with different content in the order.